Kimsangkwon/SmartBookingBackend/README.md

 ### 🔹 `GET /concerts`

-- **Description:** Retrieves concerts from the Ticketmaster API based on filters such as city, date range, genre, and keyword (artist, event name, or venue).
+- **Description:** Retrieves concerts from the Ticketmaster API based on filters such as city, date range, genre, and keyword (artist, event name, or venue) and also retrieves most relevent concerts.

 - **Request Example**